-That’s exactly what a well-designed travel website should make you feel.
+That’s exactly what an effective travel website should make you feel.
 It should activate the travel bug with vibrant imagery and vivid copy.

 - High-quality photography

-- Brief summary of the area, with highlights of important places
+- A brief summary of the area, with highlights of important places

-- Hotel recommendations along with web links to hotel/booking sites
+- Hotel recommendations with web links to hotel and booking sites

-- Arts & culture, including museums, theaters, and other attractions to visit
+- Guides to arts and culture, including museums, theaters, and other attractions

 - Maps and guides

 - Public transport information